MARA

 Is MARA Holdings pivoting to AI?

-MARA has signaled a strategic shift from Bitcoin mining toward AI data centers, a trend Morgan Stanley has noted across several crypto miners.
+MARA has signaled a shift from Bitcoin mining toward AI data centers, a trend Morgan Stanley has noted across several crypto miners.
 However, as this analysis details, the pivot has not yet appeared in MARA's financials, which still show negative free cash flow of $401 million.

 Is MARA Holdings profitable?